-Hypersensitivity reactions with immediate (e.g. anaphylaxis) and delayed onset (e.g. serum sickness), have been reported in patients treated with GAZYVA.
+Hypersensitivity reactions with immediate (e.g. anaphylaxis) and delayed onset (e.g. serum sickness) have been reported in patients treated with Gazyva.
 If a hypersensitivity reaction is suspected during or after an infusion (e.g. symptoms typically occurring after previous exposure and very rarely with the first infusion), the infusion should be stopped and treatment permanently discontinued.
-Patients with known hypersensitivity to GAZYVA must not be treated (see section 2.3 Contraindications).
+Patients with known hypersensitivity to Gazyva must not be treated (see 2.3 Contraindications).
 Hypersensitivity may be clinically difficult to distinguish from infusion related reactions.

-Tumour Lysis Syndrome (TLS)
+Tumor Lysis Syndrome (TLS)

-Tumour lysis syndrome (TLS) has been reported with GAZYVA.
-Patients who are considered to be at risk of TLS [e.g. patients with a high tumour burden and/or a high circulating lymphocyte count (> 25×10^9 /L) and/or renal impairment (CrCl <70 mL/min)] should receive prophylaxis.
-Prophylaxis should consist of adequate hydration and administration of uricostatics (e.g. allopurinol), or a suitable alternative such as a urate oxidate (e.g. rasburicase), prior to the infusion of GAZYVA as described in section 2.2 Dosage and Administration.
+Tumor lysis syndrome (TLS) has been reported with Gazyva.
+Patients who are considered to be at risk of TLS (e.g. patients with a high tumor burden and/or a high circulating lymphocyte count $[>25 \times 10^9/L]$ and/or renal impairment [CrCl <70 mL/min]) should receive prophylaxis.
+Prophylaxis should consist of adequate hydration and administration of uricostatics (e.g. allopurinol), or a suitable alternative such as a urate oxidate (e.g. rasburicase), prior to the infusion of Gazyva as described in section 2.2 Dosage and Administration.
 All patients considered at risk should be carefully monitored during the initial days of treatment with a special focus on renal function, potassium, and uric acid values.
 Any additional guidelines according to standard practice should be followed.
-For treatment of TLS, correct electrolyte abnormalities, monitor February 2022 10 Product Information (PI)

-renal function and fluid balance, and administer supportive care, including dialysis as indicated.
+For treatment of TLS, correct electrolyte abnormalities, monitor renal function and fluid balance, and administer supportive care, including dialysis as indicated.